A taste of the stone

 Ring · Unisex

-Sterling silver · natural turquoise, stabilised/treated and copper-matrix infused (disclosed)
+Sterling silver · natural turquoise, stabilized/treated & copper-matrix infused (disclosed)

 Natural turquoise with its copper matrix left visible, stabilised and set in sterling silver — an honestly disclosed treatment, unisex sizing.